 Prosecutors accused Holmes of intentionally misleading investors and patients.
 Out of the more than 200 blood tests advertised, the in-house “Edison” machines could perform a very small number themselves and could not provide accurate results.
 Holmes is also alleged to have lied about the scale of the companys profits.

 Also charged was her former business partner Balwani.
 Holmes carried on a relationship with him during his time at the company which she kept secret from employees and investors.
 Balwani was also accused of multiple counts of fraud.
 Holmes’ lawyers managed to have the trials of the two heard separately and she was the first to stand trial.
-Balwani’s trial was delayed and he was eventually found guilty of deceiving investors in July 2022 and he faces up to 20 years in prison and millions of dollars of restitution payments when he is sentenced in the autumn.
+Balwani’s trial was delayed and he was eventually found guilty of deceiving investors in July 2022.
+On December 07, 2022, he was sentenced to 12 years and 11 months in prison, plus three years of probation.
+He started serving his sentence on March 15, 2023.

 In the first week of Holmes’ trial, the prosecution presented its case with numerous documents and high-profile witnesses: former laboratory director Adam Rosendorff spoke in detail about the faulty results that the “Edison” device threw out.
 He also testified that he had informed Holmes of the problems but that she had brushed aside his concerns.
 When Rosendorff left the company in 2014, Theranos hired a new lab director: Balwani’s dermatologist who had no experience in such a role.

 Two of the most striking examples of the Theranos machines’ faulty test results were two female patients.
 One of the women was diagnosed as HIV positive but the finding was refuted by further blood tests.
 A second woman who had suffered several miscarriages received test results from Theranos during her pregnancy which indicated that she had lost her baby once again.
 The test was faulty and she later gave birth to a healthy baby.
 Internal emails, however, revealed that the start-up concealed the erroneous results from investors and business partners by using a modified demo device or by partially hiding test results from them.